Flow Map Language Models: One-step Language Modeling via Continuous Denoising: Implementation details

 \paragraph{Training details.} Both for LM1B and OWT we train $\flowvel$ from scratch for 1M training steps, with batch size of 512.
 Following the settings from \citet{sahoo2025diffusion}, we use 2,500 warmup steps and then a constant learning rate of $3\times10^{-4}$.
 For the optimizer, we use Adam~\cite{kingma2014adam} with $\beta_1=0.9$ and $\beta_2=0.999$.
 Additionally, we utilize softcapping~\cite{team2024gemma} which smooths out large logits in the attention activations, for additional numerical stability of training.
 For $\flowmap$, we share all the training settings with $\flowvel$ including batch size and learning rate.
-For LM1B, we report the results from two-phase distillation of 100k steps for each phase.
-For OWT, we report the first-phase distilled results for 300k steps, where we additionally use progressive warm-up of the distillation step size $h$: instead of drawing $h\sim \mathsf{U}[0,1]$ throughout training, we start with $h\sim \mathsf{U}[0,\frac{1}{1024}]$ and double the upper bound every 10k steps until it reaches $1$.
-Lastly, we find that the reparameterization $\tau(t)$ has a flat region near $t = 0$ (\Cref{fig:reparameterization}), causing the start point $s$ to rarely land near the origin.
+We split each training batch into two sub-batches: one for flow-matching and the other for flow map distillation, simillar to~\citet{frans2024one}.
+For the flow matching the model recieves two timesteps $(s,t)$ where $s=t$, while for distillation $s\neq t$ is used.
+Maintaining an equal ratio between these two objectives was sufficient for effective training.
+Lastly, we find that the reparameterization $\tau(t)$ has a flat region near $t = 0$ (\cref{fig:reparameterization}), causing the start point $s$ to rarely land near the origin.
 This hinders learning of flow maps for one- or two-step generation, where the model must directly transport from $s = 0$ to $t = 1$.
-To address this, we fix a probability of directly sampling the boundary: $(s, t) = (0, 1)$ for LM1B with a probability of 1/64, and $s = 0$ for OWT with a probability of 1/32, ensuring the model receives sufficient training signal for few-step generation.
+To address this, we fix a probability of directly sampling the boundary: $(s, t) = (0, 1)$ among the distillation batch.
+We used a probability of 1/32 for both dataset, ensuring the model receives sufficient training signal for few-step generation while not biases toward gradient from large jumps.
+For both LM1B and OWT we report the results from 100k steps distillation.

 \paragraph{Sampling details.} For $\flowvel$ on both LM1B and OWT, we use Euler solver for sampling.
-For $\flowmap$, on LM1B we use the standard flow map jumps for sampling as described in the main text.
-For OWT, we leverage the ``$\gamma$-sampling'' algorithm from \citet{kim2024consistency} using the optimal $\gamma$ values \cite{sabour2025align}.
-In addition, for OWT we find it beneficial to alter the time reparameterization at inference time as follows: we define the reparameterized time $\tau'(t)$ for sampling as a convex combination with the original time, $\tau'(t) \coloneqq \alpha\tau(t) + (1-\alpha)t$, and use optimal $\alpha$ values within $\{0.5, 0.75, 1\}$.
+For $\flowmap$, in both dataset we leverage the ``$\gamma$-sampling'' algorithm from \citet{kim2024consistency} using the optimal $\gamma$ values \cite{sabour2025align}.

 \paragraph{Many-step baselines.} For the LM1B experiments, we trained Duo~\cite{sahoo2025diffusion}, MDLM~\cite{sahoo2024simple}, and CANDI~\cite{pynadath2025candi} from scratch using identical settings, while utilizing the official 1M-step checkpoint for RDLM~\cite{jo2025continuous}.
 For the OWT experiments, we relied on the official checkpoints provided by the respective authors for CANDI, Duo, and MDLM.
 Due to absence of the official checkpoint and the limited resource for reproducing, we were not able to compare with RDLM in OWT.
 For sampling, for all the discrete baselines we used ancestral sampler with temperature 1.0, while for RDLM we use the SDE sampler proposed in the paper.